dlab-berkeley/Command-Line-Fundamentals/lessons/1_Command_line.md

 🥊 Make a folder with a different name.
 Make a text file within the folder.<br>

 To copy or move files and directories, we use `cp` and `mv`. <br>
-* `cp`: Copy and paste.
+* `cp file_name destination`: Copy and paste.
 There are two arguments here: the source and the destination.
 Try copying `test.txt` to the `solutions` folder.
 You need to add in the relative path when setting the destination (`solutions/test.txt`).<br>
 * `cp -r`: Bash commands sometimes come with **flags**, which are additional specifications to how we run the command.
 Flags are always preceded by one or two dashes.
 The `-r` flag for `cp` indicates we should do a recursive copy.
 This is specifically for folders, which may have multiple copies to do.<br>
 🥊 Copy the text file to another folder. <br>
 * `mv`: Moving a file is just like copying, but it does not leave a version in the source.
 Create a file called `test2.txt` and move it to the `img` folder.<br>